-My personal and intellectual investments are in studying caste and gender as categories of difference within the South Asian context, both in media and through my particular lived experiences as an upper-caste woman in India.
-In my research and teaching, I situate Indian media as a site where regimes of caste and gender are reproduced through the production of public discourses of 'India' and 'Indian culture'.
-I am currently studying how Hindu caste elites construct Brahminical masculinity as a normative category in Engish-language media, both by the invocation of Hindu nationalism as well as in the liberal-secular narratives of 'Indian' diversity, neither of which, I suggest, allow for a liberatory anti-caste feminist vision of community or nationhood.
-My work thus relies heavily on conceptualizations of caste and gender by anti-caste thinkers such as Ambedkar, Phule and Periyar.
+Currently a PhD student at the Media School, my personal and intellectual investments are in studying caste, gender, and class as categories of difference in contemporary India, both in the mainstream media and through my particular lived experiences as an upper-caste Indian woman.
+In my research and teaching, I situate Indian media as a site where Brahminical regimes of caste and gender are reproduced through the production of public discourses of 'India' and 'Indian culture'.
+I am currently studying how Hindu caste elites construct Brahminical middle-class masculinity as a normative category in Engish-language media, both by the invocation of Hindu nationalism as well as in the liberal-secular narratives of 'Indian' diversity.
+My work so far has looked at caste mythologies in popular cultural phenomena, mainly in celebrity texts and mainstream news coverage.

-My long-term research, I hope, will expand the understanding of how media cultures and texts constantly negotiate hegemonic conceptualizations of caste, masculinity and citizenship in contemporary India.
+My doctoral research, I hope, will contribute to expanding how media texts and audiences are constantly negotiating, resisting or sometimes reproducing hegemonic 'savarna' (upper-caste) discourses of caste, gender, and nationhood in contemporary India.

 Rao, P. (2017, October 26).
 The Five-Point Indian: Caste, Masculinity, and English Language in the Paratexts of Chetan Bhagat.
 Journal of Communication Inquiry.

 Rao, P. (2017, November 19).
 Cultural Citizenship in India: Politics, Power, and Media, by Lion König.
 South Asia: Journal of South Asian Studies,

 Rao, P. (October 2017).
 Mani Ratnam's Oeuvre and Filmic Landscape of Caste in Tamil Cinema.
 Paper presented at 46th Annual Conference of South Asia 2017, Madison, Wisconsin, USA.